 Hounshell joins Haberman and Schmidt on Team Impunity.
 So do Peter Baker, Jonathan Martin, Jonathan Weisman, Jeremy Peters, their editors, and many others I am inevitably leaving out.

 This should be a thrilling time for political journalists, because holding the powerful accountable is their highest calling, and accountability is in the offing.

 But, as I wrote a few months back, journalism’s devotion to accountability pretty much died last year.
 A party that violently attacked the government, attempted to steal a presidential election, and is vowing to reject defeat going forward, continued to be treated by political journalists as legitimate and viable — and is now considered to be understandly headed for victory in 2022 and maybe 2024.

 In the days, weeks, and months after January 6, many reporters did excellent investigative work.
 But it came out bit by bit; there was no single moment of reckoning.

 Now, at long last, people are paying attention to the biggest story of the decade.
 Journalists should be amplifying that, not undermining it.

-In a profile last week of Joe Khan, the new chief at the Times, Washington Post reporter Jeremy Barr called attention to an earlier statement by Khan that “If we become a partisan organization exclusively focused on threats to democracy, and we give up our coverage of the issues, the social, political, and cultural divides that are animating participation in politics in America, we will lose the battle to be independent.”
+In a profile last week of Joe Kahn, the new chief at the Times, Washington Post reporter Jeremy Barr called attention to an earlier statement by Kahn that “If we become a partisan organization exclusively focused on threats to democracy, and we give up our coverage of the issues, the social, political, and cultural divides that are animating participation in politics in America, we will lose the battle to be independent.”
 Barr even quoted my response, calling it the “smarmiest, most deceitful and clueless straw-man depiction of what critics are asking for I’ve ever seen.”